 Such a contract tends to be used on the primary real estate market.
 It is usually the developer who presents a draft reservation agreement.

-What kinds of apartment reservation agreements exist?
+What kinds of apartment reservation agreements exist in Poland?

 It’s possible to distinguish between two kinds of apartment reservation agreements: